High reflectors

 A typical problem in the course of the HR synthesis is ultra-narrow reflectance dips caused by resonances in the design structures.
 In order to avoid such dips, special design tricks are required.

-One of the approaches to HR designs is using a combination of several querter-wave mirrors centered at different central wavelengths inside the HR operating range.
+One of the approaches to HR designs is using a combination of several quarter-wave mirrors centered at different central wavelengths inside the HR operating range.
 This approach allows you to obtain quasi-quarter-wave stacks with no thin layers.
 One of the examples of such stacks is demonstrated in Fig. 7 (right panel).
 A 84-layer HR design exhibits high reflectance over the two-octave spectral range from 400 nm to 1200 nm (Fig. 7, left panel).

 In order to find such a combination, we need to estimate how many stacks may be required.
 Assuming that layer materials have refractive indices 2.35 and 1.45, we can estimate width of HR zone of a QWM that is about 0.5 optical octave.
 Then, to cover the two-octave HR range, we need four QWMs.
 Estimations of the boundaries of the QWM HR zones allows you to suggest that the center wavelengths of the QWMs will be around 440 nm, 600 nm, 800 nm, and 1050 nm.
 Of course, you need matching layers between the QWM stacks.
 As you see in Fig. 7, the HR design consists of four quasi-quarter-wave stacks and matching layers.